 3. Catalogue with categories

 Every product listed on an ecommerce app has a unique ID in the database.
-In addition, they have a title, price and details.
-In addition, each category has a unique ID.
+Besides, they have a title, price and details.
+Also, each category has a unique ID.

 4. Different payment methods